 - March 7th- SMS counselors will work with students to complete the rest of their elective choices on their 4-year planners.

 - March 8th- Students will take home their 4-year planners to review with parents.
-Students must obtain a parent signature and return.

 *Information will be sent home to parents via Blackboard regarding elective options.